 Why Study Physics at Grand Valley?

-- Our active, enthusiastic, caring, and dedicated faculty are engaged in excellent teaching, scholarly activities, and service.
+- Our active, enthusiastic, caring, and dedicated faculty members are engaged in excellent teaching, scholarly activities, and service.

-- Our faculty actively pursue academic research projects with the students.
-Research interests of our faculty include acoustics, astronomy, atomic physics, condensed matter physics, physics education, gravitation, cosmology, nuclear physics, and medical physics.
+- Our faculty members actively pursue academic research projects with the students.
+Research interests of our faculty members include acoustics, astronomy, atomic physics, condensed matter physics, physics education, gravitation, cosmology, nuclear physics, and medical physics.

-- All our classrooms are well equipped with video and audio systems.
-Smaller size upper division physics classes provide personal attention to each student from our outstanding faculty.
+- All classrooms are well equipped with video and audio systems.
+Smaller size upper division physics classes provide personal attention from our outstanding faculty.

 - The AIP 2009 report cited physics department of GVSU as being one of the top four universities in Michigan in terms of number of graduates.

 - Our faculty and students participate in a variety of physics outreach activities throughout the year to promote science education in Michigan and especially to create an interest in physics among high school students.

 “Being a part of the Grand Valley physics program has been an amazing experience.
 The challenging classes always kept me on my toes, and the close-knit department will always be like family to me.
 I would not trade my time with the physics department for anything!”